elbkr/yagpdb-cc/README.md

 - Save the command
 - Done!

-### Or you will find a readme.md file on some folders that will help you setup the commands
+### You will find a readme file on some folders that will help you setup the commands

 ## Contributing

 ### Want to add another custom command to this repository?

-- Create a fork of this rep
+- Create a fork of this repository
 - Make your changes
 - Submit a pull request
 - I will review it and accept/decline it